-A 25 × 50 mm aluminium sliding window — two- or three-track — for the windows in a Mumbai flat that don’t need a 16 × 45 slim section.
+A 27 × 65 mm aluminium sliding window — three to five-track / openable windows — for the windows in a Mumbai flat that don’t need a 16 × 45 slim section.
 Bedrooms, studies, kitchens, small balcony enclosures.
 Properly gasketed, properly rollered, built to outlast the no-name market window by a decade.

 A standard Mumbai bedroom or study window is the place fabrication economics break down most quietly.
 The market window — the one bought from the local aluminium shop — is fine the day it's installed.
 Five years later the rollers seize, the gasket disintegrates, the lock slips, and the first heavy monsoon finds a way past it.